-My skin acting velvet, my bones building gears and my organs becoming for a moment palpable tissues.
-Healing me.
+My skin acting velvet, my bones gears, and my organs scrutable tissue.
+Knowing the body’s reason for being.

-My bones show for a moment that they are not hard, dry and compact.
-They are so full of life that exhale up to the skin and merge.
+Bones show for a moment they are not hard, dry and compact.
+They can exhale.
+Pleasure and shiver.

 The sore of those solids inside.
 The desire of mashing.
 Of powder.
 Of undoing